DolibarrLabs/damb/README.md

 ## Known Cons

-- Libraries files are not centralised, but duplicated/cloned on each new module you create.
+- **Libraries files are not centralised**

+Instead of that they are duplicated/cloned on each new module you create.
 This can be considered as a good point too, since you don't need any additional module, framework or dependency to handle libraries separately.

 ## Installation